Lucienthewizz/Lucienthewizz/README.md

 ---

-I'm a full stack developer with a passion for building beautiful, functional, and scalable web applications.
+I'm a developer with a passion for building beautiful, functional, and scalable web applications.
 Well-versed in front-end development.
 Good at PHP (Laravel), ReactJS, NextJS, and CSS for web applications.